hpe-dev-incubator/hpe-dev-portal/content/blog/java-coding-style-or-bad-practice.md

 We could say a developer has a coding identity or ‘fingerprint’, similar to what happens with regular writing.
 When writing, there is often a pattern with which someone writes — the terms, vocabulary, structure.
 A linguistic expert, for instance, can identify the author of some anonymous material simply by analyzing these patterns.

-It might even tell things such as the age and place of birth of the author.
-This technique is called: *Stylometry—* It’s used in criminal investigations, for example.
-Machine learning algorithms are used for [Stylometry ](http://www.scielo.org.mx/scielo.php?script=sci_arttext&pid=S1405-55462018000100047)as well — they can process many texts/books and identify patterns.
+Analizing these patterns can even tell things such as the age and place of birth of the author.
+This technique is called: *Stylometry.* It’s even used in criminal investigations.
+Machine learning algorithms are used for [Stylometry ](http://www.scielo.org.mx/scielo.php?script=sci_arttext&pid=S1405-55462018000100047)as well — as they can process many texts/books and identify patterns.

 We probably can’t tell who committed a crime based on the coding style (*can we?*).
-But let’s say in a team of ten developers, if there are no strict standards to follow, I believe it’s possible to identify who wrote a code block without looking at the author information.
+But, let’s say in a team of ten developers, if there are no strict standards to follow, I believe it’s possible to identify who wrote a code block without looking at the author information.

 In this post, I’ll list down different ways of writing code I’ve encountered and remember throughout my career as a Software Engineer.
 I’ll focus on Java, but some are applicable in general.